PierreRainero/PictureMetadataEditor/windows/README.md

 - -latRef : Indicates what hemisphere to use.
 By default the script use north hemisphere, if the latitude is negative use `-latRef S` and the absolute value of latitude
 - -longRef : Indicates what longitude axis to use.
 By default the script use east axis, if the longitude is negative use `-longRef W` and the absolute value of longitude
+- -ext : Indicates the extension file to look at.
+By default the script use `.jpg` extension

 **Examples :**
 Add the gps coordinates : 43.087062 6.159426